<Suspense> lets you display a fallback until its children have finished loading.

 }

-A transition doesn’t wait for all content to load.
+A Transition doesn’t wait for all content to load.
 It only waits long enough to avoid hiding already revealed content.
 For example, the website Layout was already revealed, so it would be bad to hide it behind a loading spinner.
-However, the nested Suspense boundary around Albums is new, so the transition doesn’t wait for it.
+However, the nested Suspense boundary around Albums is new, so the Transition doesn’t wait for it.

 Notatka

-Suspense-enabled routers are expected to wrap the navigation updates into transitions by default.
+Suspense-enabled routers are expected to wrap the navigation updates into Transitions by default.

-Indicating that a transition is happening
+Indicating that a Transition is happening

 In the above example, once you click the button, there is no visual indication that a navigation is in progress.
 To add an indicator, you can replace startTransition with useTransition which gives you a boolean isPending value.
-In the example below, it’s used to change the website header styling while a transition is happening:
+In the example below, it’s used to change the website header styling while a Transition is happening:

 import { Suspense, useState, useTransition } from 'react';